learn-co-curriculum/curriculum-team/philo_and_culture.md

 ## Pedagogical Approach

 We want to begin in the middle, jummp to the bottom, spiral upward back to the middle, and then launch upward.

+## Embrace Doing it by Hand

+"At the end, we're not teaching students to use an API, we're teaching them ...to think as an engineer." &mdash; Jason Decker

+The classical example here is that we would ask students to write their own ORM.
+They should come to appreciate the way it abstracts out the pluralized nouns in their SQL queries, but also understand how brittle it is.
+When introducing powerful APIs e.g. ActiveRecord we want to explain not _how_ to use it exclusively, but also cover the _why_ it exists and the _what_ things like AR (i.e. _any_ ORM) must do.

+If, when we reveal the power tool, students feel upset that we made them "do it by hand," then we succeeded.

 [LOGO]: https://en.wikipedia.org/wiki/Logo_(programming_language)